foreverstupid/Lang/doc/Lang.md

 ## Reference parameters and variables

 As it was said previously, you can pass the variable itself as a parameter to a lambda.
 In this case you have to dereference such a parameter before performing any operation over it.
 That can be annoying.
 That's why a special syntaxic construction is introduced.
-If you want to mark some parameter as a reference one and then not to dereference it every time, you can define it in the following way: `&parameter` Note, that the `&` is not a prefix of the parameter name and can be written separately from it.
+If you want to mark some parameter as a reference one and then not to dereference it every time, you can define it using a keyword `ref`, e.g., `ref parameter`.
 Thus, the following versions of the code are equivalent:
 ```
 # First version
 func = [a] =>